MoldyTomato/Vocoder/README.md

 # Vocoder

-This is a standalone VisualStudio C++ Project Vocoder, which works with the ASIO SDK
+This is a standalone VisualStudio C++ Project Vocoder

 ## Disclaimer